Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 <p class='warning'>De zin hieronder is een suggestie van Jaron, die conflicteerd mogelijk met de aanvulling van Martin</p>

-Note that Client authentication using HTTP Basic authentication or communicating client credentials in the request body are prone to credential theft and therefore not recommended and not listed as options below.
+Note that Client authentication using HTTP Basic authentication or communicating client credentials in the request body are prone to credential theft and therefore NOT RECOMMENDED and not listed as options below.